wilbooorn/prepwork/workflow.md

 ### Step 4: Read the Solutions

-The best way to learn how to write good code is to read good code, so this step is critical.
+After you finish your own implementation and spend a little time refactoring, look at the solutions.
+You should _always_ set aside time for this step.

-You should finish your own implementation and spend a little time refactoring before you look at the solutions.
-Be sure not to _peek ahead_; the concepts in the solutions will stick much better after you've struggled through them yourself first.
+Learning to write code is actually similar to learning other forms of writing like essays or poems.
+The more good literature you read, the better the writer you'll become.
+Likewise, the more good code you read, the better the coder you'll become.

 ### Step 5: Give Feedback